 10. Let liquid eyeliner dry before opening your eyes

 This trick is especially important if you have hooded eyes.
 Keep your eyes closed for 20-40 seconds.
-Then, when you open them the eyeliner will be dry and less likely to smudge.
+Then, when you open them, the eyeliner will be dry and less likely to smudge.

 11. Practice makes perfect

-No one breaks out a brand new liquid eyeliner and masters it in two minutes.
+No one breaks out a brand-new liquid eyeliner and masters it in two minutes.
 That’s where it comes in handy to practice.
-Avoid applying it when you’re about to leave, and your eyeshadow is already flawless.
+Avoid applying it when you’re about to leave and your eyeshadow is already flawless.

 Instead, take a day or more to play with your eyeliner.
 If you mess it up, wipe it off and try again.
 It doesn’t matter if it’s smudged halfway across your face while you practice because you’re not going anywhere anyway.
-(Make sure that you have extra makeup remover on hand for this day.)
+(Make sure you have extra makeup remover for this day.)

 12. Make sure you wipe it off every night